 The Eastern Cape fishing industry generates about R200 million a year.
-The basis of the fishing industry is squid, some recreational and commercial fishing for line fish, some collecting of marine resources, and access to line catches of hake.
+The basis of the fishing industry is squid, some recreational and commercial fishing for line fish, some collecting of marine resources, and access to line-catches of hake.

 The metropolitan economies of Port Elizabeth and East London are based primarily on manufacturing, the most important being motor manufacturing.
+The province is the hub of South Africa's automotive industry.